 The Twenties Club’s Summer Reading List ’18

 A list of all the books you might enjoy reading this summer.
-It’s a mixture of the ones I’ve already devoured, the ones I’ve got lined up next, and a few recommendations from the cutest bookworms I know: Claudia, Alex, Harriet and Bean (my girlfriends!).
+It’s a mix of the ones I’ve already devoured, those I’ve got lined up next, and a few recommendations from the cutest bookworms I know (my girlfriends!).

 Harriet described it as “a really sad but fascinating story of a gay man growing up in Ireland in the 1940s.
 The book chronicles Cyril Avery’s life from birth to death, and all the people and places that shaped his identity.”

 I’ve grown to love short stories this year, and this book is a collection of seventeen wonderful short stories written by one of the world’s most beloved actors.
 Who knew he was such a good writer?